mustafaaii/npm-flex-element-uplaod/README.md

-# Flex Element Upload
+**Flex Element Upload**

-**Flex Element Upload** is a simple and useful npm package that helps you upload files in your projects.
+is a simple and useful npm package that helps you upload files in your projects.
 It utilizes axios for file upload functionality by simply specifying the upload URL (for example /upload.php).
 You can set limits for file types, dimensions, and size.
 It displays information about selected files and allows you to set a limit for the number of uploads.
 Additionally, it can preview images on the first page load.
 ## Installation
 ```bash
 npm install flex-element-upload